ehmprah/frgmnts.blog/docs/f/one-year-core-defense-numbers-learnings.md

 ## iOS Breakdown

-- gross revenue: **$3,740**
+- gross revenue: **$4,154**
-- rating: **4.4 across 85 ratings**
+- rating: **4.5 across 105 ratings**
-- downloads: **15,400**
+- downloads: **16,6k**
-- admob: €2.41

-the whole review madness! but got a small feature out of it (link to form!)
+Despite the lack of marketing, the iOS version has been doing surprisingly well – which does feel kind of right when taking into account how arduous a process it was to get the game past the App Store review team.
+I spent two weeks of my life trying to debug and fix an issue which ultimately was clearly on Apple's side of things: because in app purchases are separately reviewed there, sometimes IAP connected to a rejected version of the app can get stuck in an erroneous state where they cannot be purchased anymore, after which every review attempt will be rejected because the IAP don't work.
+In the end I contacted an Apple employee whose email address I found on various forum threads about that issue; after I poked around the void for two weeks, he solved the problem within a few hours.

 ## Android Breakdown

-- gross revenue: $917
+- gross revenue: **$1,358**
-- rating: 4.0 across 58 ratings
+- rating: **4.0 across 80 ratings**
-- downloads: 3,117
+- downloads: **4.4k**
-- sales (+ admob revenue)
-- Admob €168.40 for 19.578 requests

-I don't have much to add to the numbers here – I had comparatively little trouble with Android.
-But it's just not been enough time and data to come up with any conclusions yet.
+The numbers for Android aren't great – but then it's just not been enough time I think.
+Given that I didn't have to jump through any extra hoops for the Android version that feels fine though.
+We'll see where this is going in the next year!

 ## What's next